projectiota/erpc/README.md

 ## Jsmnrpc
 Minimal JSON RPC library based on [Jsmn](https://github.com/zserge/jsmn).

-It has no dependencies and fits in one C file, suitable for embbeding in constrained devices.
+It has no other dependencies than Jsmn and fits in one C file, suitable for embbeding in constrained devices.

 ## Install
 ### TL;DR